-Living in a house of 6, it is way too easy to make a lot of waste.
-However, having a large family also has its perks, such as forcing my husband and I to have a strict budget, and along with that, meal prep.
+Living in a house of six, it is way too easy to make a lot of waste.
+However, having a large family also has its perks, such as forcing my husband and I to have a strict budget.
+And, along with that, meal prep.
 By meal prepping, we have cut down significantly on our food waste, eat healthier, and save money.
-Below are some tips to help you get started in your zero (or close to zero) food waste journey.

 Many staples have long shelf lives and are great for rounding out a meal.
 By keeping things like rice, flour, sugar, and pasta on hand, you can easily come up with an idea.
 Sometimes I make a quick bread for a simple soup, or easy spaghetti carbonara.
 Being creative and trying new things will break you out of the mindset that you can “only” make certain things with the ingredients you have.